Alan Hall: Career and research

-Hall's PhD was on the enzymology of B-lactamase, which led to his first paper being published in Nature in 1976.
-He used strains of E. Coli with mutated B-lactamase, an antibiotic resistance enzyme, and assayed their activity in the presence of Benzylpenicillin and Cephalosporin C. Direct selection on these mutants allowed catalytic properties of B-lactamase to be identified and allowed structure-function relationships of the enzyme to be further researched.
+Hall's PhD with Knowles was on the enzymology of β-lactamase, which led to his first paper being published in Nature in 1976.
+He used strains of E. coli with mutated β-lactamase, an antibiotic resistance enzyme, and assayed their activity in the presence of benzylpenicillin and cephalosporin C. Direct selection on these mutants allowed catalytic properties of β-lactamase to be identified and allowed structure-function relationships of the enzyme to be researched further.
+As a PhD student, Hall also published a paper on triosephosphate isomerase (TIM), which is a key enzyme in glycolysis.
+Specifically, he characterized the uncatalyzed interconversion of the two TIM substrates: dihydroxyacetone phosphate and glyceraldehyde 3-phosphate.
+But as was later noted by John P. Richard, Hall's analysis was compromised because he did not take into account the overriding β-elimination of inorganic phosphate from the enediol intermediate in the uncatalyzed reaction (unlike in the TIM-catalyzed reaction), forming methylglyoxal.

-In 1981 he went to work at Institute for Cancer Research in London, where he stayed for 12 years.
+In 1981, Hall went to work at Institute for Cancer Research in London, where he stayed for 12 years.
 His work, in collaboration with his colleague and close friend Christopher Marshall, made seminal contributions to our understanding of cell signalling in animal cells, in particular the role of Rho and Ras small GTPases in regulating a variety of cellular functions such as proliferation, morphology and migration.
-In 1982, Hall helped identify transforming sequences in human sarcoma cells lines at the Institute for Cancer Research in London.
-DNA from a rhabdomyosarcoma cell line and a fibrosarcoma cell line transformed a NIH/3T3 mouse fibroblast cell line.
+In 1982, Hall helped identify transforming sequences in human sarcoma cell lines at the Institute for Cancer Research in London.
+DNA from a rhabdomyosarcoma cell line and a fibrosarcoma cell line transformed an NIH/3T3 mouse fibroblast cell line.
 After injection into mice, tumors started to form in as little as 10 days.
 Next, the transforming activities of the rhabdomyosarcoma and fibrosarcoma cell lines were measured after being digested with an array of endonucleases.
 Further DNA testing showed that the transforming sequences in the two cancer cell lines were the same, and the gene was later characterised as N-ras, a member of the Ras gene family.

 In 1986, Hall helped uncover properties of the human p21 protein, which is encoded by N-ras.
 GTPase activity of different mutant forms of p21, one cloned from a patient with myeloblastic leukaemia and one derived from in vitro mutagenesis, was measured.
 Results showed no correlation between the wild-type or mutant N-ras p21's GTPase activity and transforming potential.
 These findings were published in Molecular and Cellular Biology (MCB).